Based on common Australian lending practices 🇦🇺 🦘

 Interest rate fluctuation

-Sometimes your loan may be repaid sooner than your loan term, even if you haven't made extra repayments.
+Sometimes your loan may be paid off earlier than the original loan term — even if you haven’t made any extra repayments.

-- You're making fortnightly or weekly repayments, so you're saving interest in reducing your loan balance more frequently.
+- You’re making fortnightly or weekly repayments, which reduces your loan balance more frequently and saves interest over time.

 After your last repayment, there may be a closing payment added to balance the loan.
 This is expected.